zowe/docs-site/docs/user-guide/cli-using-using-profiles.md

 * You can have multiple service profiles and multiple base profiles.
 * Profiles are **not** required.
 You can choose to specify all connection details for every command.
 * Profile values are stored on your computer in plaintext in `C:\Users\<yourUsername>\.zowe\profiles` (Windows) or `~/.zowe/profiles` (Mac/Linux).

+**Important:** With the introduction of [global profiles](cli-using-configuring-global-profiles.md), the Secure Credential Store (SCS) Plug-in is deprecated.
+The `zowe scs` and `zowe config` command groups are obsolete.
+Secure credential encryption is now included in the core CLI.
+The CLI prompts you to enter the username and password securely by default.
+Commands in the `zowe config` command group now let you manage security for any option value.

 ## Displaying profile help